MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-memory-states.md

 ## Conversation scope

-Conversation scope is persistent data scoped to the id of the conversation you are having.
+Conversation scope is persistent data scoped to the ID of the conversation you are having.

 Examples: